Black (2015 Belgian film)

 Black is a 2015 Belgian crime film written and directed by Adil El Arbi and Bilall Fallah, based on the books Black and Back by Dirk Bracke.
 The film is centered around two young gangsters who seek love, but are impeded by the rivalry between their gang allegiances.

-The plot line is influenced by William Shakespeare's Romeo and Juliet and Arthur Laurent's West Side Story but relocates the story to street gangs in modern day Brussels, Belgium.
+The plot line is influenced by William Shakespeare's Romeo and Juliet and Arthur Laurent's West Side Story but relocates the story to street gangs in modern-day Brussels, Belgium.
 It premiered at the 2015 Toronto International Film Festival, where it was screened in the Discovery section.

 Plot

-Mavela falls in love with Marwan, member of a rival gang.
-However, her affair with the Moroccan is an intolerable act in the eyes of both gangs, prompting the relationship to stay secret or else be plunged into a brutal war between their rival gangs.
+The film follows the story of Mavela, a young woman caught between loyalty and love amid Brussels' gang conflicts.
+She falls in love with Marwan, a member of a rival gang, leading to a dangerous and intense romance.
+As their relationship unfolds, they must navigate the challenges of their respective allegiances while trying to break free from the cycle of violence and crime that surrounds them.
+The movie portrays the gritty urban landscape, the struggles of youth in marginalized communities, and the power of human connection amidst adversity.